jemmy512/book-notes/Cpp/cpp-primer.md

                     // calls f<int, float, const int>
     }
     ```

-* If P is a `function type`, pointer to function type, or pointer to member function type and if A is a [set of overloaded functions](https://en.cppreference.com/w/cpp/language/overloaded_address) not containing function templates, template argument deduction is attempted with each overload.
+* If P is a `function type`, pointer to function type, or pointer to member function type and if A is a set of overloaded functions not containing function templates, template argument `deduction` is attempted with `each overload`.
 If only one succeeds, that successful deduction is used.
 If none or more than one succeeds, the template parameter is non-deduced context (see below):
     ```c++
     template<class T> int f(T(*p)(T));
     int g(int);